bungeemonkee/Configgy/Documentation/CommandLine.md

   * A constructor parameter :|
   * An attribute you can apply to the properties you want to be override-able :)

-The you'll have to change your configuration class to use the new source like this:
+Once you have your own implementation of [`IValueCoercer`](../Configgy/Coercion/IValueCoercer.cs) you'll have to change your configuration class to use the new source like this:

 ```csharp